-For filing season 2017, the Internal Revenue Service will expand an initiative to verify the authenticity of Form W-2 data.
-This initiative is one in a series of steps to combat tax-related identity theft and refund fraud.
+For filing season 2018, the Internal Revenue Service has expanded the pilot to verify the authenticity of Form W-2 data.
+This initiative is one in a series of steps implemented by the Security Summit to combat tax-related identity theft and refund fraud.

 The objective is to verify Form W-2 data submitted by taxpayers on e-filed individual tax returns.
-The IRS has partnered with certain Payroll Service Providers (PSPs) to include a 16-digit code and a new Verification Code field on a limited number of Form W-2 copies provided to employees.
+The IRS has partnered with certain payroll service providers (PSPs) to include a 16-character verification code on many Forms W-2 provided to employees.

-The code will be displayed in four groups of four alphanumeric characters, separated by hyphens.
+- The verification code will be displayed in four groups of four alphanumeric characters, separated by hyphens.
 Example: XXXX-XXXX-XXXX-XXXX.

-The Verification Code will appear on some versions of payroll firms’ Form W-2 copies B and C, in a separate, labeled box (Copy B is "To be filed with employee's federal tax return" and Copy C is "For employee's records.")
+- The verification code will appear on Form W-2 copies B ("To be filed with employee's federal tax return") and C ("For employee's records").

 - Taxpayers without a verification code on their Form(s) W-2 may leave the verification code box blank in their tax software product.